-Basic Term Life and Basic Accidental Death & Dismemberment
+Basic Term Life and Basic Accidental Death and Dismemberment

 Administered by Minnesota Life Insurance Company